Abdelali-ErRafik/themes-cli/README.md

-# Storeino template CLI Tool
+# Storeino themes CLI Tool

 This is a CLI for build storeino themes